Creative Camo | How to Hide Unsightly But Necessary Objects

 Building a small fenced area, or using ready-made fence panels to hide pool equipment or a stack of firewood doesn’t have to look drab and dull.
 There are many different patterns and styles to choose from when building or buying a fence; paint the fence to match your existing siding or brick so it blends in, or attach window boxes and fill them with flowers for added interest.

 Picket fencing is always a charming choice, or use recycled shutters and create your own unique screen.
+You may contact a few vinyl fence contractors to get estimates on the project so you can compare their rates and services.
 Another creative idea is to build a raised planter that does double duty, housing a garden on top while keeping things looking neat and tidy behind.
 While you’ve got the tools out, you may want to use some extra wood or trellis to cover up those electrical boxes, meters or panels on the exterior of your home, especially if they are visible from the street.
 A small cabinet or even a simple screen around these items can be made to either blend in with their surroundings or be adorned with your house numbers or other outdoor decor.

 Hide those hoses